Devizes to Westminster International Canoe Marathon: Other race developments

 Concerned for the safety of paddlers attempting to run DW non-stop in singles (some successfully, including one by a Hungarian in a racing C1), the committee introduced a singles event in 1986 using the same stage format as the junior race.
 This event has proved especially popular with foreign competitors as knowledge of the course is not so vital.

-A junior / veteran class was introduced in 1989, with the intention of giving parents an opportunity to paddle with their offspring.
-However, many parents have been wise enough not to risk it, and have let their children paddle with someone else!
+A junior / veteran class was introduced in 1989, with the intention of giving parents an opportunity to paddle with their children.

-A welcome initiative to the race in the 1980s, introduced by the chairman of the committee Peter Begent, was the formal encouragement of competitors to raise money for charities by being sponsored to complete the race.
+An initiative to the race in the 1980s, introduced by the chairman of the committee Peter Begent, was the formal encouragement of competitors to raise money for charities by being sponsored to complete the race.
 Now, every year many thousands of pounds are raised by paddlers for numerous charities, and the Pfeiffer Trophy is awarded to the crew raising the largest amount of money.

-In 2002, the Endeavour Class was introduced to allow older paddlers who may have done DW earlier in their lives, and also inexperienced beginners to join DW as a 4-day tour of the course without suffering the stress of racing.
+In 2002, the Endeavour Class was introduced to allow older paddlers who may have participated in the DW earlier in their lives, and also inexperienced beginners, to join DW as a 4-day tour of the course without the stress of racing.
 This non-competitive class is also free from the restriction of overnight camping within 200 metres of the course, allowing the use of hotel and B&B accommodation.

 The 1000 Mile Club was introduced in 2011, an honour recognising the achievements of those who had completed the race eight times.